devbisme/WireIt/README.md

   type in the name of the new net that will connect them or select the name of an existing net.
 Pressing the `OK` button will cause an airwire to appear between the selected pads.
 Pressing `Cancel` will abort the creation of the airwire.
-* If all the pads were already connected to the *same net*, then a dialog window will appear that will allow you to enter a new name for the net, or select an existing net name.
-Then those pads *and any other pads on the original net* will be moved to the new net.
+* If all the pads/tracks/zones were already connected to the *same net*, then a dialog window will appear that will allow you to enter a new name for the net, or select an existing net name.
+Then those pads/tracks/zones *and any other pads/tracks/zones on the original net*  will be moved to the new net.
-* If one or more of the pads were already connected to one net, then any unconnected pads will be added to that net.
+* If one or more of the pads/tracks/zones were already connected to one net, then any unconnected pads will be added to that net.
 No dialog window for naming the net will appear because the net already has a name.
-* If two or more of the pads are already connected to *different* nets, then those nets will be merged and *all* the pads on those nets will be moved to the merged net.
+* If two or more of the pads/tracks/zones were already connected to *different* nets, then those nets will be merged and *all* the pads/tracks/zones on those nets will be moved to the merged net.
 A dialog window will appear that lets you select the name for the merged net.